Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-This leads to the following result. \begin{coroll} The random variable $R_n$, counting the root degree in a random strict bilabelled increasing three-bundled tree with $2n$ labels, with tree generating function given by $\varphi(t)=(1-t)^{-3}$, satisfies
+This leads to the following result. \begin{coroll} The random variable $R_n$, counting the root degree in a random strict bilabelled increasing $3$-bundled tree with $2n$ labels, with tree generating function given by $\varphi(t)=(1-t)^{-3}$, satisfies

-The random variable $R_{n}/n^{1/2}$ converges to a multiple of a chi-distributed random variable $X\law \chi(4)$, with four degrees of freedom:
+The random variable $R_{n}/n^{1/2}$ converges (in distribution and in moments) to a multiple of a chi-distributed random variable $X\law \chi(4)$, with four degrees of freedom:

 \end{coroll}